jyg007/ep11signingserver/README.md

 ## Installation

-Select the keystore you want to use
+Select the keystore you want to use by modifying the server.go code at the top by selecting the right module to import for the key store:

 ```go
     ks "signingserver/sqliteks"
 ```